EdgeGallery/installer/offline/README_en.md

 EG_NODE_MASTER_IPS = 192.168.99.100

+*To Configure IP for EG Portals, By default, PORTAL_IP is set to EG_NODE_MASTER_IPS* PORTAL_IP=159.138.x.y

-*To Configure MEP MP1 & MM5 Interfaces, By default, these interfaces are set to eth0*
+*To Configure MEP MP1 & MM5 Interfaces, By default, these interfaces are set to EG_NODE_MASTER_IPS's interface name*

 EG_NODE_EDGE_MP1=eth1